Gaurav-Pande/Image-Denoising/README.md

 ## Approach 3

 In this experiment we implement the residual network connections in the convolutional denoising network.
-Since residual networks are memory intensive, we train the network on a different dataset [DIV2K] which is smaller and test the network on our validation set :[CBSD].
-The DIV2K dataset consists of 800 very high resolution images.
+Since residual networks are memory intensive, we train the network on a different dataset [DIV2K] which is smaller and test the network on our validation set : [CBSD].
+The DIV2K[7] dataset consists of 800 very high resolution images.

 ## Residual networks